 The original structure was built with a fully-enclosed balcony and keeper’s quarters but was eventually taken down.

 This lighthouse is not open to the public for tours or observation, likely because it is one that is actually in the middle of the water.

 Still, if you want to get close enough to see it, you can schedule a snorkeling expedition nearby to get a closer look.

 With the reefs of the area being a big draw for tourists, many businesses will rent out boats and equipment for you to do so.

 Key Largo Lighthouse

 In 2014, the light was turned off, and the building is now vacant.
-You can get to this location by driving, and the beach area has access to many wedding venues that are nearby.
+You can get to this location by driving, and the beach area has access to many nearby wedding venues.

 Alligator Reef Lighthouse

-But unlike other lighthouses that are further from the highways, you can get a glance of this structure when you are near Islamorada and on the overseas highways.
+But unlike other lighthouses that are further from the highways, you can get a glance at this structure when you are near Islamorada and on the overseas highways.